Aliases for THRAP3 Gene

 GeneCards Summary for THRAP3 Gene

 THRAP3 (Thyroid Hormone Receptor Associated Protein 3) is a Protein Coding gene.
-Among its related pathways are PEDF Induced Signaling.
+Among its related pathways are PEDF Induced Signaling and Circadian rythm related genes.
 GO annotations related to this gene include poly(A) RNA binding and transcription coactivator activity.
 An important paralog of this gene is BCLAF1.

 UniProtKB/Swiss-Prot for THRAP3 Gene